AbdelrahmanKhaledAmer/jta_application/README.md

 First thing we need to do is create a directory that will hold our project.
 What you can do is create a folder anywhere you want, then right click inside that folder and choose to open a terminal in there.
 What I choose to do is create the folder I want through the command line.

-Once you're inside your folder in the terminal, start an Node project by typing:
+Once you're inside your folder in the terminal, start a Node project by typing:
 ```sh
 $ npm init
 ```